ff6347/sublime-open-url/README.md

 ##Thanks
 go to [Brett Terpstra](http://brettterpstra.com/) for writing that marvelous regex that gets all urls [for popclip](http://brettterpstra.com/openurls-popclip-extension/)!

-##To Do's

-Send not an url to search

 ##License

 Copyright (c)  2012 Fabian "fabiantheblind" Morón Zirfas